A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsection{Study area}

-The natural reserve of the \textit{Robertsau} and \textit{Wantzenau} forest massif is located north of the Greater Strasbourg (Fig.\ref{fig2:study_area}).
-A protected natural zone was established in 2020, and covers an area of 710 hectares in total.
-Its biodiversity encompassing a variety of natural environments, including deciduous forests, waterways, arable lands, and wetlands makes it peculiar.
-The forest massif of the reserve is considered representative of alluvial environments.
-Although the Rhine River has now been dammed up, it still exerts a significant influence, notably through groundwater level changes.
-This diversity of habitats supports a wide variety of flora and fauna, including species such as the European beaver, the European eel, the elm or the superb carnation \citep{RNF_Robertsau_Wantzenau}.
+The natural reserve of the \textit{Robertsau} and \textit{Wantzenau} forest massif is located in the northen part of the Greater Strasbourg in the Rhine floodplain (E. France, Fig.\ref{fig2:study_area}).
+A protected natural area was established in 2020, and covers a total area of 710 ha.
+A wide breadth of natural environments, including deciduous forests, waterways, arable lands, and wetlands makes it peculiar.
+The forest massif of the reserve is considered representative of lowland alluvial environments in temperate regions \citep{schnitzler1994conservation}.
+Although the neighbouring Rhine River has now been dammed up (Fig.\ref{fig2:study_area}), it still exerts a significant influence, notably by maintaining the hydrological dynamics of the riparian zone.
+This diversity of habitats hosts a wide variety of flora and fauna, including species such as the European beaver, the European eel, the elm or the superb carnation \citep{RNF_Robertsau_Wantzenau}.

-The Steingiessen river flows through this nature reserve (Fig.\ref{fig2:study_area}).
-This sinuous watercourse is 4.5 kilometers long.
-It is part of the Greater Strasbourg hydrographic system as a defluent of the Ill river, which flows further downstream into the Rhine drainage canal.
-The latter, via the Ill diversion canal, joins the Rhine River downstream of the Gambsheim hydroelectric dam.
+The Steingiessen is a 4.5-kilometre-long sinuous watercourse and a functional defluent of the Ill River, situated within the Greater Strasbourg hydrographic system (Fig.\ref{fig2:study_area}).
+Crucially, its location immediately downstream of a major urban centre makes it a representative river for studying the transfer of anthropogenic pressures to peri-urban environments.
+While the Steingiessen drains a protected nature reserve that demands stringent environmental preservation, its hydrological connection to the Ill River renders it vulnerable to urban-sourced pollution and debris.
+This dual character—as both a high-value ecological corridor and a receptacle for upstream discharge—contextualises the site’s strategic importance.
+Downstream, the system joins the Rhine drainage canal and eventually the Rhine River itself, bypasses the Gambsheim hydroelectric dam via the Ill diversion canal.